Skip to main content

 Carbon emissions

-Using the SME Climate Hub’s Business Carbon Calculator (powered by Normative), we’ve set out to estimate our carbon footprint from formation in 2014 through 2024.
+Using the SME Climate Hub’s Business Carbon Calculator, we’ve set out to estimate our carbon footprint from formation in 2014 through 2024.

-In the long-term, we aim to counteract our emissions with the Gold Standard, a carbon offset programme focused on projects that create sustainable development benefits for international communities directly affected by the climate crisis.
+In the long-term, we aim to counteract our emissions with the Gold Standard.
+This programme focuses on projects creating sustainable development benefits for international communities directly affected by the climate crisis.